An antidepressant for COVID that is both cheap and effective?!?

-As unlikely as that sounds, the evidence for it is growing.
+As unlikely as that sounds, there is some evidence gathering in its favor.

-A large, randomized controlled trial ( part of the TOGETHER Trial) was published in the Lancet that showed that individuals with COVID-19 who had at least 1 underlying high-risk condition and took fluvoxamine (Luvox) were significantly less likely to end up hospitalized or retained in an ER.
+A large, randomized controlled trial (part of the TOGETHER Trial) was published in the Lancet that showed that individuals with COVID-19 who had at least 1 underlying high-risk condition and took fluvoxamine (Luvox) were significantly less likely to end up hospitalized or be retained in an ER.

 What is Fluvoxamine?